 The ship’s motion never bothers me so on this day, I didn’t think twice about having a Belgian Waffle for breakfast.
 Still, on the advice of the Captain, we did not move about the ship for most of the day.
 Instead, we enjoyed a day of naps and reading our books.

-When the weather is threatening, most ship Captains will slow the ship and sail closer to shore and into more shallow water for a smoother ride, if at all possible.
-Ship Captains will do what they can to avoid bad weather, like hurricanes.
+When the weather is threatening, most ship Captains will slow the ship and sail closer to shore and into more shallow water for a smoother ride or navigate around a storm if possible.
 However, avoiding rough seas is not always possible.
 If motion sickness is an issue for you, be sure to check with your personal physician before your trip.
 Your doctor can prescribe motion sickness patches if needed.
-You can also use seasickness wristbands that help with nausea and other over-the-counter products such as Dramamine to help you manage.
-Other advice to survive a rough sea day would include limiting your motion around the ship and finding a mid-ship interior spot low in the ship to limit the sensation of the ship’s motion.
-If you are susceptible to motion sickness, don’t go high in the ship where you can feel the motion most prominently, don’t walk around the ship when the ship’s motion makes you unsteady, and avoid top decks where you can clearly see the horizon.
+You can also use seasickness wrist bands that help with nausea and other over-the-counter products such as Dramamine can help you to manage.
+Other advice to survive a rough sea day would include finding a spot low in the ship, possibly in an interior space or even mid-ship, and stay there.
+If you are susceptible to motion sickness, don’t go high in the ship where you will more notably feel the motion of the ship.
+If the sea is rough, limit moving around the ship when the ship’s motion makes you unsteady, and avoid top decks where you can clearly see the horizon.
 When choosing a stateroom, keep in mind that the smoothest spot on the ship is typically midship.

 Your Cell Phone